 What FastTrack Does Differently

 FastTrack does not just use GPS.
-It combines GPS Doppler speed with a 100Hz accelerometer using 3D gravity calibration.
-The accelerometer serves two purposes:
+It fuses GPS Doppler speed with a 100Hz accelerometer through the same class of sensor-fusion math that flew on Apollo 11 and steers today's self-driving cars.
+The accelerometer serves three purposes:

 Faster launch detection.
 The accelerometer detects the onset of acceleration within approximately 30 milliseconds.
 This is actually faster than the standard Dragy, which has no accelerometer and relies entirely on GPS speed crossing zero, which introduces up to 100ms of latency.
 For 0-60 timing, the launch moment matters.

 Signal quality validation.
-If a GPS point looks wrong (impossibly large speed jump, poor reported accuracy), FastTrack rejects it and uses accelerometer data to maintain continuity.
+If a GPS point looks wrong (impossibly large speed jump, poor reported accuracy), FastTrack automatically down-weights it and leans on the accelerometer to maintain continuity.
 This reduces the impact of GPS dropouts that can throw off single-sensor solutions.

-The result is 0-60 accuracy within 0.05 to 0.1 seconds of a standard Dragy, with arguably better launch detection.
+The result is 0-60 accuracy of ±0.02 seconds — inside the range of a standard Dragy, with arguably better launch detection and a second backward-smoothing pass that dedicated real-time devices can't match.

 Practical Accuracy Comparison